In Hawaii, friends, loved ones, or strangers are greeted with “Aloha” – which means with love.

 Legendary leader of Hawaiian people, Duke Kahanamokue, is famous for preaching and spreading that special Hawaiian hospitality known as Aloha.
 Unfortunately for my kids, the Hawaiian locals, ready for Maui Paintball, seemed to have forgotten their Aloha hospitality!

-Are your kids keen to tackle some of the more “extreme” activities on their Hawaiian holiday?
+If your kids are keen to tackle some of the more “extreme” activities on their Hawaiian holiday, my three lad’s Hawaiian highlights, could help create memorable holiday experiences for your kids (and you!)

-If that’s a “yes“, my three lad’s Hawaiian highlights, could help create memorable holiday experiences for your kids (AND you!)
 My boys are aged 15, 10 and 10.
-They like to be active (and I want them burning up energy!)
+They like to be active (and I want them burning up that excessive energy!)
 When I quizzed them on what was the best part of their recent Hawaiian holiday, this was their response, (in order of favourites):

 - Paintball (Maui)